hunterirving/matryoshka/readme.md

 # 🪆 matryoshka

-a nested task manager that helps you break complex tasks down into manageable subtasks.
+a nested task manager that breaks complex tasks into manageable subtasks.

 <i>try it now <a href="https://hunterirving.github.io/matryoshka/">in your browser</a>!</i>
 <br>(physical keyboard required (for now))